Roseland, Chicago: Politics

 Roseland is a stronghold for the Democratic Party.
 In the 2016 presidential election, Roseland cast 20,042 votes for Hillary Clinton and cast 316 votes for Donald Trump.
 In the 2012 presidential election, Roseland cast 24,400 votes for Barack Obama and cast 132 votes for Mitt Romney.

 Transportation

 Train service in the community area is provided by Metra.
 The Metra Electric District's Main Line runs along the Roseland community area's border with the Pullman community area with stations at 95th Street, 103rd Street, 107th Street, 111th Street, and 115th Street.

 The 95th/Dan Ryan station, a terminal station of the Chicago "L" Red Line, is located in Roseland.
 Red Ahead, a program to extend the Red Line south to 130th Street, would result in new stations in Roseland at 103rd Street and 111th Street.
-In 2020, it was estimated that this project would begin construction in 2025 and the service would be ready in 2029.
+In 2025, it was estimated that this project will begin construction in 2026 and will be completed in 2030.